Are you looking for a way to spruce up your Betta fish tank?

-Marimo Balls can absorb pollutants, provide oxygen and prevent algae growth.
-So even though Marimo Balls aren’t really plants, they’re a great option for a live plant in your Betta fish tank.
+Marimo Balls can absorb pollutants, provide oxygen, and prevent algae growth.
+So even though Marimo Balls aren’t plants, they’re an excellent option for a live plant in your Betta fish tank.

-Marimo balls grow really slowly and almost require no care at all.
-Simply place them in your aquarium and let them float or sink.
+Marimo balls grow slowly and almost require no care at all.
+Place them in your aquarium and let them float or sink.

-Marimo Balls don’t need to be planted, just simply fasten them to some decor or let them float and eventually they will fill with water, sink and settle in your tank.
+Marimo Balls don’t need to be planted; just fasten them to some decor or let them float and eventually, they will fill with water, sink and settle in your tank.

 If any debris, dead or browning occurs on your Marimo Ball just tank it out of the tank and give it a good squeeze.